metio/ilo/docs/content/shell/customize-env.md

 `ilo` allows you to define your build environment either in a [Dockerfile](https://docs.docker.com/engine/reference/builder/) or any other [OCI Image](https://github.com/opencontainers/image-spec/blob/master/spec.md) compliant way.

-Make sure your image can be accessed by everyone in your team and use `ilo shell --image your.image.here:latest` to open a new instance of your build environment.
+Make sure your image can be accessed by everyone in your team and use `ilo shell your.image.here:latest` to open a new instance of your build environment.

 ```shell script
 # write some Dockerfile